Takashiidobe/notes/src/books/game-programming-patterns/prototype.md

 ## Prototypes for Data Modeling

 Games shuffle a lot of state to and from places.
-Wouldn\'t it be nice if we could have more dynamic behavior?
+Wouldn't it be nice if we could have more dynamic behavior?

-Let\'s say we separate our state from our game by using JSON.
+Let's say we separate our state from our game by using JSON.

-Let\'s define a goblin.
+Let's define a goblin.

 ```json
 {